SiliconLabs/wisun-br-linux/tools/dut/README.md

 > Step 8: Border Router DUT revokes the PMK and PTK from Test Bed Device I

-A dedicated script [revoke.bash][revoke-sh] is provided, it can be run with the MAC address of Device I as argument:

-    sudo sec/revoke.bash 00:00:5e:ef:10:00:00:00

 > Step 9: Border Router DUT destroys all GTKs except the currently active GTK,
 > reduces the lifetime of the currently active GTK and adds a new GTK

-A dedicated script [revoke.bash][revoke-sh] is provided, it can be run without any arguments:
+A dedicated script [revoke.bash][revoke-sh] is provided to perform these two steps.
+It can be run with the MAC address of Device I as argument:

+    sudo sec/revoke.bash 00:00:5e:ef:10:00:00:00

+> Step 17: Border Router DUT revokes the PMK and PTK from Test Bed Device J

+> Step 18: Border Router DUT performs GTK revocation procedure, [...] the
+> existing key remains, the next GTK’s lifetime is reduced and a new GTK is
+> installed.

+The same script is used, using the MAC address of device J:

-    sudo sec/revoke.bash
+    sudo sec/revoke.bash 00:00:5e:ef:10:00:00:01

 [revoke-cnf]: /tools/dut/sec/revoke.conf
 [revoke-sh]:  /tools/dut/sec/revoke.bash